Brian De Palma: Camera shots

 Film critics have often noted De Palma's penchant for unusual camera angles and compositions.
 He often frames characters against the background using a canted angle shot.
 Split-screen techniques have been used to show two separate events happening simultaneously.
 To emphasize the dramatic effect of a certain scene De Palma has employed a 360-degree camera pan.
 Slow sweeping, panning, and tracking shots are often used throughout his films, often through precisely-choreographed long takes lasting for minutes without cutting.
 Split focus shots, often referred to as "di-opt", are used by De Palma to emphasize the foreground person/object while simultaneously keeping a background person/object in focus.
 Slow-motion is frequently used in his films to increase suspense.

 Personal life

-De Palma has been married and divorced three times, to actress Nancy Allen (1979–1983), producer Gale Anne Hurd (1991–1993), and Darnell Gregorio (1995–1997).
-He has one daughter from his marriage to Hurd, and one daughter from his marriage to Gregorio.
-He resides in Manhattan, New York.
+De Palma has been married and divorced three times.
+His first marriage to actress Nancy Allen, one of his early close collaborators, lasted from 1979 to 1983.
+He married his second wife, producer Gale Anne Hurd, in 1991 and they divorced in 1993; they had one daughter, Lolita.
+De Palma was next married to Darnell Gregorio from 1995 to 1997, and with her he had another daughter, actress Piper De Palma.
+De Palma resides in Manhattan, New York City.